Black-bellied sandgrouse: Description

 The black-bellied sandgrouse is 33–39 cm long and weighs 300–615 g, it is likely the largest species in the sandgrouse family.
 The male has a grey head, neck, and breast.
 The underparts are black and the upperparts are golden-brown with darker markings.
-There is a thin black border around the lower breast, and a chestnut throat patch.
-This sandgrouse has a small, pigeon like head and neck, but a stocky compact body.
+There is a thin black border around the lower breast and a chestnut throat patch.
+This sandgrouse has a small, pigeon-like head and neck, but a stocky compact body.
 It has long pointed wings and a fast direct flight.
 The white underwings and black belly make this species easy to identify while in flight.
 Flocks fly to watering holes at dawn.

-The female has browner, more finely marked upperparts, including the head and the breast.
+The female has browner, more finely marked upper parts, including the head and the breast.
 The underparts and breast band are identical to the male.
 The eastern race is paler and heavier than orientalis.
 Males have yellower upperparts and greyer underparts than the western form.
 Females are whiter below, but often inseparable.
 The call is a soft chowrrr rrrr-rrrr.